felipe-canaviri/rgb-to-hex/README.md

 # RGB to Hex Conversion

+### Problem Description
 Create a method, called `Rgb`, so that passing in RGB decimal values will result in a hexadecimal representation being returned.
-Valid decimal values for RGB are 0 - 255.
+Valid decimal values for RGB are `0 - 255`.
 Any values that fall out of that range must be rounded to the closest valid value.

 **Note:** Your answer should always be 6 characters long, the shorthand with 3 will not work here.